pedsmoreira/mariachi/docs/file-api.md

 ## Creating a new File instance

-In most cases you'll use the file helpers on the generator.
+In most cases you'll use the file helpers on the strategy.
 But if you need to create it manually:

 * `constructor(path: string, name?: string)`